Ceschref/contact_input_tag/README.md

 ## Contact Input Tag

-Package helps you to make email or phone number contact tags like Google Gmail!
+Package helps you to make email or phone number contact tags like Google Gmail.

+You can custom your model phone number to be compatible with your language, the default is the Vietnamese phone number format.

 ## Features

 ![ezgif-1-6498164a72](https://user-images.githubusercontent.com/28478203/190557770-ca6003e0-746b-4864-9304-ca2188296154.gif)

-## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.

 ## Usage